-Blockage of soymeal from the EU's main suppliers as a result of traces of non-authorized GMOs would result in a soybean price increase of over 200% and could see farm profits drop by around € 3 billion for the beef sector, € 1.2bn for the dairy sector and € 1bn for the pig meat sector.
-Despite possible gains for domestic feed producers, the overall cost to the economy of such disruptions could total € 9.6 billion, according to a recent European Commission report.3
+Blockage of soymeal from the EU's main suppliers as a result of traces of non-authorized GMOs would result in a soybean price increase of over 200% and could see farm profits drop by around $\notin$ 3 billion for the beef sector, $\notin$ 1.2bn for the dairy sector and $\notin$ 1bn for the pig meat sector.
+Despite possible gains for domestic feed producers, the overall cost to the economy of such disruptions could total $\notin$ 9.6 billion, according to a recent report published by the EU Commission.